 ls -l >> directory.txt

 The above command takes the output of ls -l and adds it to directory.txt.
-If directory.txt does not exist, it will be created first.
-If it already exists, the output of ls -l will be added to the end of the file, one line after whatever was already in the file.
+If directory.txt does not exist, it is created first.
+If it already exists, the output of ls -l is added to the end of the file, one line after the existing content.